-- Business negotiations tend to proceed slower than in North American culture - Impatience is viewed poorly and may decrease credibility - Credit terms: 3 to 4 months can pass between the time the importer places an order to an exporter to the time they collect payment from retailers. - Knowledge of Spanish and some historical national moments are viewed positively. - Spanish language in printed materials is preferred, although most Costa Ricans in the business sector are bilingual. - A personalized approach to business with consistent attention to service and delivery, frequent visits, and follow-ups, goes far in Costa Rica. - Navigation of Costa Rica's import procedures can be tricky; work with experienced representatives, agents, and importers, there are many in the country. - Trademark registration and protection is important. - Contracts should be in writing and made through consulting top decision-makers. - Display samples and volume flexibility in orders aid business dealings.
+- Impatience is viewed poorly and may decrease credibility - Credit terms: 3 to 4 months can pass between the time the importer places an

+- Knowledge of Spanish and some historical national moments are viewed positively. - Spanish language in printed materials is preferred, although most Costa Ricans in the business sector are bilingual. - A personalized approach to business with consistent attention to service and delivery, frequent visits, and follow-ups, goes far in Costa Rica. - Navigation of Costa Rica's import procedures can be tricky; work with experienced representatives, agents, and importers, there are many in the country. - Trademark registration and protection is important. - Contracts should be in writing and made through consulting top decision-makers. - Display samples and volume flexibility in orders aid business dealings.